-In 1928 the Sydney publishers Angus and Robertson received an enquiry letter and a sample of work from poet Mr F. C. Meyers of Katoomba, in the Blue Mountains of New South Wales.
+In 1928 the Sydney publishers Angus and Robertson received an enquiry letter and a sample of work from poet Mr F. C. Meyer of Katoomba, in the Blue Mountains of New South Wales.
 To say they were not impressed is something of an under-statement.

-Now you might imagine that Mr Meyer would have given up and never written another line after receiving this awful response.
+Now you might imagine that Mr Frederick Charles Meyer would have given up and never written another line after receiving this awful response.
 But no, we literary folk of the Blue Mountains are resilient, and have confidence in our own worth.
 Undaunted, he simply published the book of poems himself the following year.

 It was not until December 29 1935 that a review appeared in the Sydney newspaper The Sun.
 Perhaps Mr Meyer sent it to the editor in a bid to increase flagging sales.
 Whether he understood that the following piece was written decidedly tongue-in-cheek I have no idea.
 It was published under the heading, “Native Woodnotes”.